Call Today 310-453-1234

 When these standard treatments do not solve the problem of low back pain, underlying ligament damage and spinal instability need to be addressed.
 And the best treatment for back pain due to ligament damage is Regenerative Orthopedics.

-The Best Treatment for Low Back Pain Gets to the Underlying Issue
+The Best Treatments for Low Back Pain Get to the Underlying Issue

 Over time, after a traumatic injury, the ligaments will start to elongate and become loose and lax.
 Physically demanding activities or even sedentary postures can lead to this gradual loosening over time.
 Muscle spasms will develop because of these elongated ligaments.
 Swelling may occur, and eventually, arthritis will develop as the body attempts to stabilize the area by creating bone spurs.